kyma-incubator/octopus/docs/tutorial.md

 # Tutorial

-Follow this tutorial to create `TestDefinition` and `ClusterTestSuite` CRDs and to see Octopus in action.
+Follow this tutorial to create `TestDefinition` and `ClusterTestSuite` CRDs, and to see Octopus in action.

-1. Prepare Kubernetes cluster and ensure that `kubectl` is properly configured.
-One option is to use `minikube`.
+1. Prepare a Kubernetes cluster and ensure that `kubectl` is properly configured by setting a `KUBECONFIG` environment variable.
-1. Clone Octopus directory to your `$GOPATH`
+1. Clone the Octopus directory to your `$GOPATH`:
 ```
 cd $GOPATH/src
 mkdir -p github.com/kyma-incubator/
 cd github.com/kyma-incubator/
 git clone https://github.com/kyma-incubator/octopus.git
 ```
-1. Create `TestDefinition` and `ClusterTestSuite` CRDs:
+3. Create `TestDefinition` and `ClusterTestSuite` CRDs:

 ```bash
 cd octopus